emma-33/holbertonschool-shell/io_redirections_and_filters/README.md

-Script 11 :counts the number of directories and sub-directories in the current directory Script 12 :displays the 10 newest files in the current directory Script 13 :takes a list of words as input and prints only words that appear exactly once
+Script 11 :counts the number of directories and sub-directories in the current directory Script 12 :displays the 10 newest files in the current directory Script 13 :takes a list of words as input and prints only words that appear exactly once Script 14 :display lines containing the pattern “root” from the file /etc/passwd